Our Mission

 Tribal Enrollment processes enrollment appeals for members of Tribes that have adverse enrollment actions by Bureau officials.
 An adverse enrollment action results from the preparation of a Tribal roll subject to Secretarial approval or an appeal to the Secretary is provided for in the Tribal governing document.

-The program develops or updates policies, regulations and guidelines concerning Tribal enrollment systems.
+The program develops or updates policies, regulations, and guidelines concerning Tribal enrollment systems.

-Tribal Enrollment reviews and approves applications to share in judgment fund per capita distribution to Tribal lineal descendents as part of the roll used for distribution of funds appropriated in satisfaction of a Court judgment.
+Tribal Enrollment reviews and approves applications to share in judgment fund per capita distribution to Tribal lineal descendants as part of the roll used for distribution of funds appropriated in satisfaction of a Court judgment.

 The Tribal Enrollment Specialist reviews requests for Indian blood degree changes, certifies enrollment for eagle feather permits, issues Identification cards to individuals eligible to exercise off-reservation treaty rights, and evaluates and approves commercial fishing licenses.